jenofdoom/react-intermediate/README.md

 });
 ```

-Enzyme has serveral differnt types of rendering (shallow is what we use most
+Enzyme has several different types of rendering (shallow is what we use most
 commonly, but sometimes we might need mount).
 Each method has its own
 [api](http://airbnb.io/enzyme/docs/api/shallow.html#shallowwrapper-api), for
 example we use